Birthdate: Aug 2, 1970

 First: Smith made the first movie released as an NFT (with 5,555 exclusive tokens)—KillRoy Was Here (2022), starring Azita Ghanizada, Harley Quinn Smith, and Jason Mewes.

-Comics Maven: Kevin Smith has authored several comic books, some of them spinning off of his features (Clerks, Chasing Amy, and Dogma), as well as originals such Hit-Girl: The Golden Rage of Hollywood, The Evil That Men Do, and Quiver.
+Comics Maven: Kevin Smith has authored several comic books, some of them spinning off of his features (Clerks, Chasing Amy, and Dogma), as well as originals such as Hit-Girl: The Golden Rage of Hollywood, The Evil That Men Do, and Quiver.